Rabadash8820/UnityAssemblies/README.md

 Thus, here at Derploid Entertainment, we created the `Unity3D` package with the following goals:

 - Add the Unity assembly references programmatically, so that the package is forward-compatible
-- Use Visual Studio's built-in MSBuild tooling to add the references, rather than clunky scripts written in another language that may not be supported by future versions of Visual Studio
+- Use standard MSBuild tooling to add the references, rather than clunky scripts written in another language that may not be supported by future versions of Visual Studio
 - Easily reference additional Unity assemblies by adding simple `Reference` items to the project file, rather than finding and calling some obscure script
 - All references must work cross-platform (on Windows/MacOS/Linux)
-- Configuration should be minimal: just a Unity version and an optional install location for non-default cases
+- Configuration should be minimal: just a Unity version, a project path for assemblies stored in the Unity project, and an optional install location for non-default cases.

 ## Usage